 The Board monitors the activities and performance of the Group on a regular basis, including as part of the regular Board updates and Board meetings.
-During the period, the principal focus of the Group was to acquire upstream E&P assets in line with the Company's strategy and to safely and successful drill the SCHB-2 well.
+During the year, the principal focus of the Group was to undertake operational activity aimed at increasing production from the SCHB-2 well, as well as negotiate with the creditors of Rhein Petroleum.
+In addition, the Company continues to seek to acquire upstream E&P assets in line with the Company's strategy.
 The KPIs being monitored by the Group as at the date of this report were as follows:

 - Cash management;

-- Business development; and
+- · Business development; and

-- Project development.
+- · Project development.